Sarius32/LIFT/input/generator.md

    f) **Feedback Integration Loop** (Conditional - if `reports/evaluation.md` exist):
     - Apply all feedback items directly in tests (tests must match actual behavior)
     - Add or expand coverage as requested in evaluation
-    - Re-run test suite and confirm all issues are fixed
     - Update requirement-to-test mapping comments when adding coverage

 6. **Final Review**